conorlacey/Lab-5/lab-05.md

 There is a large positive skew in this dataset however.
 It appears the majority of Denny’s locations in California are less than 50km away from the nearest La Quinta.

+### Exercise 12

+Among all the states I’ve analyzed, I believe Hedberg’s joke most likely holds in Alaska.

+For Alaska, if we look at the distribution we see all of the La Quinta’s are less than 6km from the nearest Denny’s.
+So, despite there being only 3 La Quinta’s in Alaska, they are all closer to a Denny’s than the majority of La Quinta’s in the other states.